Epidemiological surveillance in humans

 Mosquito surveillance (MEMO+)

-The MEMO+ project aims to monitor the introduction of exotic Aedes mosquitoes, such as the tiger mosquito, into Belgium.
-The Institute of Tropical Medicine Antwerp (ITM) is actively tracking Aedes mosquitoes and eggs at the level of potential entry points, such as highway parking lots and tire companies.
-Sciensano coordinates the passive monitoring, through a citizen science project, where citizens are invited to report the presence of tiger mosquitoes by uploading photos via a website.
+The aim of the MEMO+ project is to monitor the introduction of exotic Aedes mosquitoes, such as the tiger mosquito, in Belgium.
+The Institute of Tropical Medicine in Antwerp (ITG) actively tracks Aedes mosquitoes and eggs at potential entry points, such as motorway parking sites and tyre companies.
+Sciensano coordinates the passive monitoring, through a Citizen science project, where citizens are invited to report the presence of tiger mosquitoes by uploading photos via a website.